Book flights from Abu Dhabi to Amman with Qatar Airways

 A selection of shops selling everything from perfume and sunglasses, to books, jewellery and fine leather goods are distributed throughout all three levels of the terminal.
 Cafés and food outlets serve everything from fast food to light snacks and refreshments.

-Flights to Kochi with Qatar Airways land at Cochin International Airport.
 Visa restrictions for entry into the country will depend on your country of origin, length of stay and whether your trip is for business or pleasure.
-Before you fly to Kochi please check the visa and passport requirements.
+Before you fly to Amman please check the visa and passport requirements.